satyampandeygit/namaste-react/Dec_31_2022/README.md

 - Its easy to configure feature makes developer's life more easy.
 - It bundles HTML, CSS, Javascript and Typescript too.

-Question: What is '.parcel-cache' do?
+Question: What does '.parcel-cache' do?

 - This folder is used by Parcel as a temproary cache directory when building your app for development and production.